qemus/mesa-intel/readme.md

 The first stage scans every packaged ELF object with `readelf` and fails if any object directly depends on `libLLVM`.

-The finished package is then installed into a clean Debian Trixie image and checked with `ldd`.
+The finished package is then installed into a clean Debian Trixie image together with the official `qemu-system-x86` and `qemu-system-modules-opengl` packages from the configured Debian Sid snapshot.
 The build fails if:

 - Any runtime dependency cannot be resolved
 - LLVM appears anywhere in the runtime dependency tree